bbqiu/agent-on-app-proto/non-conversational-agent/README.md

 ### Modifying your agent

 `agent.py` currently contains a very simple non-conversational document analysis agent.
-Please modify this file to create your custom non-converssational agent.
+Please modify this file to create your custom non-conversational agent.
 In order to work with the agent server provided, inside of `agent.py`, we require you to:

 - Call `create_server()` in order to initialize the server.